TARGET AUDIENCE: ALL K-12 DISTRICT AND SCHOOL BASED LEADERS, GUIDANCE COUNSELORS, STUDENT SERVICES AND INSTRUCTIONAL COACHES ARE ENCOURAGED TO ATTEND

 This one hour webinar will highlight core concepts from the resource, and introduce the Key Conditions planning and implementation tool.
 An overview of how to use the Key Conditions planning and implementation tool will be provided.

-is a Designer of Professional Learning with the Calgary Regional Consortium.
-In this role, she authored the Supporting High School Completion a Tool Kit for Success resource and had a key role in developing the Implementation and Planning Tool in the Government of Alberta Resource Working Together to Support Mental Health in Alberta Schools, as well as the ARPDC Weaving Ways resource which supports teachers in including Indigenous knowledge systems in their practice.
+is Acting Executive Director for the Calgary Regional Consortium.
+During her time with the CRC, she authored the Supporting High School Completion a Tool Kit for Success resource and had a key role in developing the Implementation and Planning Tool in the Government of Alberta Resource Working Together to Support Mental Health in Alberta Schools, as well as the ARPDC Weaving Ways resource which supports teachers in including Indigenous knowledge systems in their practice.
 Previous to this, she spent over 10 years as a Teacher, Student Services Specialist, and then Student Services Coordinator at Westmount Charter School.
 With extensive background and training in gifted education, and many years of experience in designing support plans for diverse learners, Krystal is a passionate believer that every student can experience success at school.

 Request for cancellation or refund must be received in writing (fax/email) at the CARC office a minimum of 7 FULL days prior to the event start, or registration fees will apply and refunds will not be issued.
 If you are unable to attend a session and unable to provide seven FULL days’ notice, please feel free to delegate an alternate to attend in your place.
 CARC also reserves the right to cancel an event within the 7 calendar days due to unforeseen circumstances such as facility closures, terrorist threats, natural disasters or extreme inclement weather (-35 C or colder).
 Cancellation notices should be sent to firstname.lastname@example.org.

 Session will run from: 4:30 PM - 5:30 PM